run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 #### Upgrade Control Plane

 * Create a `tls secret` as described in the [control plane installation](backend.md).
 * Upgrade the control plane as described in the [control plane installation](backend.md).
-During the upgrade you must tell the installation __not__ to create a PVC:
+During the upgrade, you must tell the installation __not__ to create the two PVCs:

 ```
 helm upgrade -i runai-backend -n runai-backend runai-backend/control-plane \